Studying Counselling and Psychotherapy at Salford

 What are the group sizes like on the course?

 This depends on the module, but lectures are bigger groups of students, for example the lectures for Counselling and Psychotherapeutic Approaches will have over 100 students but the skills groups that focus on the learnings from these lectures will be smaller with around 20 students.
-For skills practice later in the course, you will be working in smaller groups of around 10-15.
+For skills practice later in the course, you will be working in smaller groups of around 10 to 15 students.

 Where will I complete the professional practice aspect of the course?